 Test artifacts on the design stage

 QA and testing stages are characterized by specific activities and documents.
 At the design stage, the following artifacts are prevalent:

-- Test case: a detailed description of testing conditions, procedure, inputs and results.
-A test case describes a one test and a single objective, related to it.
+- Test case: a detailed description of testing conditions, procedure, inputs, and results.
+A test case describes one test and a single objective, related to it.
 It’s important to keep test cases independent, so they are more precise.

 - Test scenario: QA team defines stories that testers need to work through.
-Each problem is described with a scenario that describes a believable, reliatic, and clear user motivation.
+Each problem is described with a scenario that describes believable, realistic, and clear user motivation.
 The outcome of working through each testing scenario should be predictable and measurable.

-- Test scripts: instruction for testing activities that need to be performed to verify a particular feature.
-Each function has a different script that describes best ways of approaching it.
+- Test scripts: instructions for testing activities that need to be performed to verify a particular feature.
+Each function has a different script that describes the best ways of approaching it.

 The design stage can be broken down into 6 steps:

 - Analysis: the team assesses current human and tech resources, project constraints, and product requirements;

 - Clarification: defining software acceptance criteria (what kind of product is defined as “done);